mart337i/Iot_case_report/README.md

 ### System Design diagram
-![ER diagram](img/Server_design_diagram.png "ER diagram") **Note:** The urls defined af `http://meo.local` and `http://meo.local/api/` are routes defined by Nginx, that passes tdp packages to the correct urls.
+![ER diagram](img/Server_design_diagram.png "ER diagram") **Note:** The urls defined at `http://meo.local` and `http://meo.local/api/` are routes defined by Nginx, that passes tdp packages to the correct urls.

 ### Design principles
 - KISS (Keep It Simple, Stupid):